 What is your favourite bird?

-Young Soon, my wife of 34 years.
-(Young Soon, my wife of more than 40 years)
+Young Soon, my wife of 45 years.

 What historical figure do you admire the most?